ApamaCommunity/apama-log-analyzer/README.rst

 Features:

-- `status_XXX.csv`: Extracts all values from "Correlator Status:" lines, exporting them to an Excel-friendly CSV file.
+- `status_XXX.csv`: Extracts all periodic statistics from "Correlator Status:" lines, exporting them to an *Excel-friendly CSV file*.
+Columns are named in a user-friendly way, and some derived stats such as event rate are calculated.
-- `summary_XXX.csv`: Generates a small summary CSV file containing a snapshot of values from the start/middle/end of each log, min/mean/max aggregate values, and deltas between them.
+- `summary_XXX.csv`: Generates a small *summary* CSV file containing a snapshot of values from the start/middle/end of each log, min/mean/max aggregate values, and deltas between them.
 This is a good first port of call, to check which columns might be worth graphing to chase down a memory leak or unresponsive application.
 - `status_summary_XXX.json`: Optionally, the status line extraction can also write a json file, which could be handy if you want to write a script to process them.
-- Supported Apama releases: Apama 4.3 through to latest (10.5+).
+- Supported Apama releases: *Apama 4.3 through to latest* (10.5+).
+Also works with correlator logging from `apama-ctrl`, downloaded from *Cumulocity*.
-- Licensed under the Apache License 2.0.
+- Licensed under the *Apache License 2.0*.

 Coming soon: